Though it did not happen in Pinocchio, The Coachman gets kicked down a cliff by Pinocchio in the SNES game.

 Hades' defeat in Hercules, sorta.
 As a god, he can'tdie, but he was defeated by being punched into the river Styx, where the souls of the dead dogpiled him.
 He couldn't fall to his death, so he fell into a bunch of other people's.

-An alternate ending averts the trope, but is arguably less gruesome than the one that made it to theaters.
+An alternate ending averts the trope.
 In this ending, Tarzan confronts Clayton on Clayton's junk.
 A small fire breaks out when Tarzan frees all the gorillas that the hunter had captured.
 Tarzan then pins Clayton's shirt sleeve to an oil barrel with a knife (after choosing not to simply cut out his heart) and leaves him there as the oil from the barrel seeps towards the flames.
 The last shot is of the ship exploding.
 (This ending was cut as the filmmakers felt it went against Tarzan telling Clayton "I'm not a man like you").

 Averted in Lilo & Stitch; Gantu does fall after being tossed out of his own ship by Stitch, but he just lands on another one.

 A bunch of other unnamed pirate mooks die by falling as well, a number when Doppler breaks the catwalk they're on and they fall to the planet below.
 More when the planet's core is being sliced up by jets of plasma during its self-destruct and some pirates fall into one of the firey chasms.